AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module14/ex3.md

 ![WebSDK](./images/launch7.png)

 As you can see in the above image, in this example the [!UICONTROL Decision ID] is `xcore:offer-activity:1290525f4441fd6e`.
-Write down the [!UICONTROL Decision ID] for your activity [!UICONTROL ldap - Luma Decision] as you'll need it in the next exercise.
+Write down the [!UICONTROL Decision ID] for your decision [!UICONTROL ldap - Luma Decision] as you'll need it in the next exercise.

 Now that you've retrieved the two elements you need to create a **[!UICONTROL Decision Scopes]**, you can continue with the next step, which involves encoding the decision scope.